Skip to content

 Therapy Settings (Therapy Settings): Basal Rates, ISF, CR, correction and safety ranges and delivery limits

-Tokens (Tokens): on Nightscout, configure access permissions using tokens
+Tokens (Tokens): in Nightscout Admin Tools, configure access permissions using tokens

 Tooltip (Tooltip): brief definitions provided for important terms and abbreviations on the website